1999–2000 AEK Athens F.C. season: Overview

-In the league Tumbaković did not start well, he lost both of the derbies from Panathinaikos and Olympiacos, as a result of which, the protests of the fans started early.
-Since the team's elimination from the Champions League, Melissanidis subtly left the management, a fact that Petros Stathis kept as secret as possible, before the multinational owners took the matter into their hands and appoint the first foreign president in history of the club, Cornelius Sierhuis.
-In the competitive part, Tumbaković brought irrational results and the patience was starting to run out at the end of December.
-After a home defeat by Panionios, Tumbaković could no longer remain at the bench of AEK, since he was left out of the UEFA Cup, as well.
-Among others, his transfers proved to be mediocre, with Ćirić not being able to live up to the expectations around his reputation.
-The situation brought Takis Karagiozopoulos as an interim coach and immediately after Giannis Pathiakakis on the team's bench, with the entire organization of AEK considering the season wasted.
-Pathiakakis raised the psychology of the divided team, but also lost the derbies and AEK finished in 3rd place, far from the first two places.
+In the league Tumbaković did not start well, losing both the derbies against Panathinaikos and Olympiacos, which led to protests from the supporters early in the season.
+Moreover, the elimination from the Champions League, led in Melissanidis gradual withdrawal from the management.
+The multinational owners of ENIC, took the matter into their hands and appointed the first foreign president in history of the club, Cornelius Sierhuis.
+In the competitive part, Tumbaković brought inconsistent results and after a home defeat by Panionios and since the club was also been eliminated from the UEFA Cup he was removed from the bench.
+Among other things, his transfers proved to be mediocre, with Ćirić not being able to live up to the expectations surrounding his reputation.
+The situation led to Takis Karagiozopoulos taking charge as an interim manager, before Giannis Pathiakakis was appointed as his successor.
+The new manager raised the morale of the team, but also lost the derbies and AEK finished in the third place, far from the first two places.